microbecode/evm-connector/README.md

 This is a tool for interacting with arbitrary contracts on any EVM (Ethereum Virtual Machine) based blockchain, without an ABI.
-Defined functions can be shared via URL, so this can be utilized as a contract dashboard.
+Defined contracts can be shared via URL, so this can be utilized as a contract dashboard.
 The tool utilizes your installed browser wallet (MetaMask).

 EVM-based blockchains are for example: